burntsouup/JavaScript/4 - Control Structures.md

     - **do...while** - executes code until the condition evaluates to false

-        :warning: code executes at least once and only repeats if the following condition is true
+        :bulb: code executes at least once and only repeats if the following condition is true

         ```JavaScript
         do {